rawify/BitSet.js/README.md

 BitSet andNot(Mixed x)
 ---
-Immutable; Calculates the bitwise andNot between two bitsets (this is not the nand operation!)
+Immutable; Calculates the bitwise difference of two bitsets (this is not the nand operation!)

 BitSet clone()
 ---